 ‘For you to sleep well at night, the aesthetic, the quality, has to be carried all the way through.‘ – Steve Jobs

-To get a better nights rest, you will need to sleep better and this will impact you in two ways.
+To get a good night’s rest, you will need to sleep better and this will impact you in two ways.
 You’ll be able to sleep when you’re supposed to and you can get more out of the sleep.
 This means that you won’t be wasting your sleeping time trying to fall asleep and you will also need less sleep by sleeping better.

 So, without further ado, lets get into how to sleep better according to science:

 Insomnia is a plague to modern society.
 An inability to sleep is a significant cause of low productivity.
 Before we can discuss scientific ways on how to get a good night’s sleep, though, let’s narrow down our scope so that our discussion is informative and concise.

 We won’t talk about extraordinary, one-off situations that might disrupt your sleep temporarily.
 For example, jet lag is a temporary issue, and it will naturally fix itself.
 Instead, our focus will be on adjusting your circadian rhythm, which is the 24-hour cycle of your physiological process.
 Humans, after all, are creatures of habit.
 More often than not, your problems with sleeping are due to poor sleeping habits and a lack of regularity in your sleep.

 Ideally, you want to sleep between 10 pm to 6 or 7 am.
 Adjust your schedule as much as possible so that you sleep within this timeframe.
 Chances are you get to sleep much later than 10 pm, and you probably need to be up well before 7 am to get to work.
 This means you already have less than the ideal eight hours of sleep, and that meager amount of sleep is most likely of low quality.